SuMayaBee/RenewAble-Synergy/README.md

 This repository is dedicated to the development of AI-driven models for RenewAble Synergy, focusing on integrating AI in the renewable energy sector.
 The project aims to enhance the efficiency and management of renewable resources using machine learning techniques.
 </p>

-# Renewable Energy Generation Forcast
+# Renewable Energy Generation Forecast

 <h2 align="center">Solar Energy Generation Forecast</h2>